layerzzzio/emis-dataeng-itw/README.md

 # Project structure

-The following project structure is designed to be scalable, containerizable and simple.
+The following project structure is designed to be scalable, containerized and simple.

 ```
 emis-dataeng-itw/